rmcwhae/russellmcwhae.ca/content/journal/11-months-later.md

 The return trip, with a track already punched in, took a few hours less than the 13 to get in, but there were no ski turns due to the flat nature of the route.
 I did not remove my skins once.

 This kind of suffering I usually live for, but this experience effectively dissolved all my FOMO of seeing others pull off big objectives this season.
 When you’re not genuinely excited to be doing something and you force it, at best it won’t be any fun, and at worst, it’s outright dangerous as you aren’t bringing your A-game to a committing objective.
-Still, it was *exquisite* to escape basically all reminders of the pandemic for just a few days.
+Still, it was _exquisite_ to escape basically all reminders of the pandemic for just a few days.

 We made it back to Banff that evening and camped at Tunnel Mountain.
 I tried to ignore my phone, for, as far as the rest of the world was concerned, I was still out in the middle of nowhere for one more day.

-***
+---

 They say that most people come to Revy for the skiing, but summers here can be equally as fun.
 After this last ski trip, my skis were relegated to the closet.